 There are six categories of extension activities

 The program is delivered through MS Teams and takes full advantage of all the great productivity tools available in the Office 365 environment.
-Educators can take advantage of inline marking, marking rubrics, student progress monitoring, a support line and a range of other great built-in features that enhance the lesson plans and which are designed by and for teachers.
-The majority of the lessons in modules 1, 2 and 3 are accessible for students as young as 11, and we'll be testing them with even younger learners.
-They are also engaging for older students.
+Educators can take advantage of inline marking, marking rubrics, student progress monitoring and a range of other great built-in features that enhance the lesson plans and which are designed by and for teachers.

 The XinaBox hardware ecosystem is used to deliver the curriculum.
 The ease of building circuits with our hardware means that novel digital instruments can used in each lesson without draining valuable learning time.
 The hardware is an enabler, rather than a central part of the lessons: students use hardware because of the outcomes it enables, rather than as an end unto itself.